Reanalyzing DESI DR1: 4. Percent-Level Cosmological Constraints from Combined Probes and Robust Evidence for the Normal Neutrino Mass Hierarchy: Data and Analysis

 \subsection{Statistics}

 \textbf{Two-dimensional correlators}: We use the angular auto- and cross-correlations $C_\ell^{gg}, C_\ell^{\kappa g}$ in harmonic space between spectroscopic and photometric galaxies and CMB lensing presented in \cite{Maus2025:joint_3d_lensing_dr1}.
-Specifically, we use the measurements presented in that work from \texttt{HEALPix} maps with $N_{\rm side} = 2048$ using \texttt{NaMaster} \cite{Alonso2019}, which also generates analytic covariances given a model for the angular clustering and the noise curves of the \textit{Planck} and ACT CMB lensing maps, as well as window matrices linking the measured bandpowers to theoretical $C_\ell$ predictions.\footnote{This is a slightly different choice than in \cite{Maus2025:joint_3d_lensing_dr1}, which used a more recently developed pixel-free harmonic-space measurement \cite{Baleato24}, though in both cases covariances are computed using the standard method.} We apply a normalization correction computed from mocks to the galaxy-CMB cross-correlation measurements due to mode coupling from masking and filtering in the latter \cite{Farren24}.
+Specifically, we use the measurements presented in that work from \texttt{HEALPix} maps with $N_{\rm side} = 2048$ using \texttt{NaMaster} \cite{Alonso2019}, which also generates analytic covariances given a model for the angular clustering and the noise curves of the \textit{Planck} and ACT CMB lensing maps, as well as window matrices linking the measured bandpowers to theoretical $C_\ell$ predictions.\footnote{This is a slightly different choice than in \cite{Maus2025:joint_3d_lensing_dr1}, which used a more recently developed pixel-free harmonic-space measurement \cite{Baleato24}, though in both cases covariances are computed using the standard method.} We apply a normalization correction computed from mocks to the galaxy-CMB cross-correlation measurements due to mode coupling from masking and filtering in the latter \cite{Farren24}. {In extended analyses, we additionally include the CMB lensing auto-spectra $C_\ell^{\kappa\kappa}$ from the official \textit{Planck} PR4 and ACT DR6 lensing likelihoods, with a covariance that includes all cross-correlations with the projected galaxy statistics (discussed below).}

 \textbf{Three-dimensional correlators}: We measure the power spectrum and bispectrum of each spectroscopic DESI chunk using the quasi-optimal estimators contained in the \textsc{PolyBin3D} code \citep{polybin3d}.
 Our power spectrum measurements are obtained similarly to those of \paperone, and include the monopole, quadrupole, and hexadecapole, using the binning described in Section~\ref{subsec: binning}.
 We compute the bispectrum across a wider range of scales than in previous works, due to our use of a one-loop theoretical model, and additionally compute both the monopole and quadrupole moments ($B_{0,2}$), following \citep{Ivanov:2023qzb,Bakx:2025pop}.
 In all cases, we combine measurements from the Northern and Southern Galactic caps, weighting by the survey areas.
 To compute the statistics, we require a fiducial cosmology -- as in \cite{desi1}, we use the \textit{Planck} 2018 best-fit parameters $\{h = 0.6736, \omega_b = 0.02237, \omega_{\rm cdm} = 0.1200, N_{\rm ur} = 2.0328, \omega_\nu = 0.00064420\}$ assuming a single massive neutrino with $M_\nu=0.06$~eV~\citep{Aghanim:2018eyx}.